zaksabeast/PokemonRNGGuides/guides/sm/en/wild.md

 2. Also in the upper right, input the initial seed.
 You can find this by pressing `Start + Up` to bring up the Game View window.
 The initial seed is found where it says `Init Seed:`.

-3. If you have the Shiny Charm check the Shiny Charm box.
+3. If you have the Shiny Charm check the "Shiny Charm" box.

 4. Choose the "Wild" tab then the Category "Normal Wilds" or "UBs" if going for an Ultra Beast.
 You can choose "Location" and then from the "Slot" dropdown the Pokemon you are wanting to RNG to have its info automatically filled in for you.